4 Different Types of Reliability Testing

 If thermal cycling an item that has solder joints and other components and assemblies, of course, the solder will eventually fail, yet the other failure mechanisms that exist may also exhibit failures.
 Take care with analysis of such data with mixed failure mechanisms as the acceleration factors may differ significantly.

 An essential part of life testing is translating the testing results to the set of use conditions and stress levels when in use by a customer.
 Running an item at an elevated temperature for 1,000 hours is of little value unless there is a way to estimate the time to failure behavior when the item operates at nominal or expected use temperatures.

 Thus, a part of life testing is understanding the environmental and use conditions for a product during normal use.
 Environmental testing also needs this information.

 Your customers use your product somewhere and somehow.
 That implies there will be a set of environmental and use conditions or stresses.
 Your product should operate as expected by your customer where and how your customer expects the product to work.

-There are a few ways to approach evaluating if your product will work within the expected customer environment and under the customers use conditions.
-First, you could simulate customer environments and use as close as possible.
+There are a few ways to approach evaluating if your product will work within the expected customer environment and under the customer’s use conditions.
+First, you could simulate customer environments and use them as close as possible.